Starting a business or entrepreneurship, as they call it, it is in one word… scary.

 My wife and I, we go on trips.
 I will work from wherever we are for an hour a day, checking email and everything.
 My business just kind of keeps on moving.

 Convenience is key with this sort of thing.
-I think that when you start a business that’s a side business, and you’re trying to grow it, you need to have something that’s really convenient for you because it’s not easy.
+I think that when you start a business, and you’re trying to grow it, you need to have something that’s really convenient for you because it’s not easy.

-Now you can … I’ve talked about this numerous times but if you’re interested in the website thing you can click right here to read the truth about online business.
-At the end you’ll also get a free mini course.
+Now you can … I’ve talked about this numerous times but if you’re interested in the website thing you can click right here to take my free IGNITION course.

 Start while working